codingben/maple-fighters/README.md

 ## About

 Maple Fighters is a multiplayer online game inspired by MapleStory.
-The goal is to allow players to choose their maple fighters to travel around the game world and fight monsters with other fighters.
+Players can choose a fighter to travel the world and fight monsters with other fighters.

 Please **★ Star** this repository if you like it and find it useful.
 Made With ❤ For Open Source Community!